Letter From a Hockey Player to His Parents

 I love you.

 Every once in a while, we come across a post from a young athlete who has struggled with parental behavior in sports.
 This letter from “Bobby,” a letter from a hockey player to his parents, is a compilation of the various stories we’ve heard from kids, not an actual letter we received.
 It is, however, an accurate reflection of the things we hear and see every day.
-If you’re a hockey parent, we ask that you please read this with your son or daughter, and share it with other parents you know.
+If you’re a hockey parent, we ask that you please read this with your son or daughter, and share this letter from a hockey player to his parents with other parents you know.
 Ask your kids how they want you to act, how you can cheer in a helpful way, and when it’s a good time to talk about the game.
 When you ask them, please listen to and respect their answer.